Amazon EC2 Dedicated Instances

 Today we are introducing a new EC2 concept the Dedicated Instance.
 You can now launch Dedicated Instances within a Virtual Private Cloud on single-tenant hardware.
 Let’s take a look at the reasons why this might be desirable, and then dive in to the specifics, including pricing.

 Amazon EC2 uses a technology commonly known as virtualization to run multiple operating systems on a single physical machine.
 Virtualization ensures that each guest operating system receives its fair share of CPU time, memory, and I/O bandwidth to the local disk and to the network using a host operating system, sometimes known as a hypervisor.
 The hypervisor also isolates the guest operating systems from each other so that one guest cannot modify or otherwise interfere with another one on the same machine.
 We currently use a highly customized version of the Xen hypervisor.
-As noted in the AWS Security White Paper, we are active participants in the Xen community and track all of the latest developments.
+We are active participants in the Xen community and track all of the latest developments.

 While this logical isolation works really well for the vast majority of EC2 use cases, some of our customers have regulatory or restrictions that require physical isolation.
 Dedicated Instances have been introduced to address these requests.

 Each Virtual Private Cloud (VPC) and each EC2 instance running in a VPC now has an associated tenancy attribute.
 Leaving the attribute set to the value “default” specifies the existing behavior: a single physical machine may run instances launched by several different AWS customers.

 Setting the tenancy of a VPC to “dedicated” when the VPC is created will ensure that all instances launched in the VPC will run on single-tenant hardware.
 The tenancy of a VPC cannot be changed after it has been created.